anthonypenna/node-typescript-slackbot/README.md

 To work, you need a `.env` file containing two keys:

-- Hook - The webhook of the channel ([read more](https://api.slack.com/messaging/webhooks))
+- HOOK - The webhook of the channel ([read more](https://api.slack.com/messaging/webhooks))
-- Token - The bot token
+- TOKEN - The bot token

 ## Commands